Rhett & Link: RhettandLinkast

 In 2007, Rhett & Link created the RhettandLinkast for iTunes.
-Originally filmed in a backroom at Cru, the two soon relocated to a spare property belonging to Rhett's father-in-law in Lillington, North Carolina.
+Originally filmed in a backroom at Cru, the two soon relocated to a spare property belonging to McLaughlin's father-in-law in Lillington, North Carolina.

 Ear Biscuits

 On September 27, 2013, Rhett & Link launched an audio podcast on iTunes, Spotify, and SoundCloud called Ear Biscuits, which airs every Sunday.
 The podcast debuted in the US on the iTunes charts at No. 22. and it is described as intimate discussions with each other such as how they became blood brothers, their close encounters with death, and more.
 They also interview other notable Internet personalities and celebrities such as Grace Helbig, Julian Smith, Philip DeFranco, PewDiePie and Rainn Wilson.
 They've had live recordings on VidCon as well as Rhett-and-Link-only episodes each month.

 As of July 2015, the podcast was number No. 14 on the iTunes US Comedy Charts.
 The podcast has won them a Shorty Award for Best Podcast in April 2016.

 On March 27, 2017, the podcast returned from a hiatus with a new video format on their latest channel, This Is Mythical, and had moved to the Good Mythical Morning channel.
 The podcast continued to be released on iTunes and SoundCloud, as well as Spotify.

 On January 7, 2019, the podcast was moved from the Good Mythical Morning channel to its own separate channel.

 In October 2025, the duo announced they would be taking an indefinite hiatus from Ear Biscuits at the end of the year.
-The decision was made to mitigate stress and focus on other projects, citing Rhett's recent health scare as a major factor.
+The decision was made to mitigate stress and focus on other projects, citing McLaughlin's recent health scare as a major factor.